gorrilla10101/SecuringApi/README.md

 MainApi does not apply strict authorization rules.
 It requires a valid user but otherwise leaves authorization to the services.
 It has two endpoints `/Report` and `/Settings/GetAllSettings`

 ## /Report

 The `/Report` endpoint represents an order sensitive request where it makes a call to `/client/{clientid}/` to get client data that is passed to the `/report` endpoint.

 ## /Settings/GetAllSettings

 The `Settings/GetAllSettings` makes a call to `/client/{clientId}/settings` and `/Report/Settings?clientId={clientId}`.
 Since these calls are not dependent on each other it uses Task.WhenAll to allow them to be called simultaneously.

+## Polly Retry

+All of the http clients are registered with the HttpClientFactory with a retry.
+It uses polly to implement exponential backoff when on 500s, timeouts and 404s.

 # Client Service